Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

         * These cracks are initially quickly papered over, but hint strongly at the intense submissiveness churning beneath, potentially becoming harder to mask as the private dynamic solidifies.

-* **Private Persona (Explicit Pet/Master Dynamic Established):** Outside the Guild, or in moments of perceived privacy with Isaiah (like the pivotal Day 11 inn encounter), the mask is *completely gone*.
+* **Private Persona (Explicit Pet/Master/Right Hand Dynamic Established):** Outside the Guild, or in moments of perceived privacy with Isaiah (her office, the inn), the mask is *completely gone*.
 Her submissive core is fully exposed and embraced.
     * **Intense, Adoring, *Submissive* Focus:** Her amber eyes lock onto Isaiah with an intensity that has shifted from analytical to openly adoring, worshipful, and almost feral.
 She openly admires his power, his form, his authority.
       Her gaze lingers, appreciative and *hungry*.
 Her posture is overtly deferential (kneeling, lowered gaze when